West Kelowna Real Estate News!

 Considering the degree and duration to which market balance readings are above or below their long-term averages is the best way of gauging whether local housing market conditions favour buyers or sellers.
 Market balance measures that are within one standard deviation of their long-term average are generally consistent with balanced market conditions.

-Based on a comparison of the sales-to-new listings ratio with the long-term average, about three-quarters of all local markets were in balanced market territory in August 2019.
-Of the remainder, the ratio was above the long-term average in all markets save for some in the Prairie region.
+Based on a comparison of the sales-to-new listings ratio with the long-term average, just over two-thirds of all local markets were in balanced market territory in October 2019, including the GTA and Lower Mainland of British Columbia.
+Nonetheless, sales negotiations remain tilted in favour of buyers in housing markets located in Alberta, Saskatchewan and Newfoundland & Labrador.

 The number of months of inventory is another important measure of the balance between sales and the supply of listings.
 It represents how long it would take to liquidate current inventories at the current rate of sales activity.

-There were 4.6 months of inventory on a national basis at the end of August 2019 – the lowest level since December 2017.
-This measure of market balance has been increasingly retreating below its long-term average (of 5.3 months).
+There were 4.4 months of inventory on a national basis at the end of October 2019—the lowest level recorded since April 2017.
+This measure of market balance has been retreating further below its long-term average of 5.3 months.
+While still within balanced market territory, its current reading suggests that sales negotiations are becoming increasingly tilted in favour of sellers.

-That said, national measures of market balance continue to mask significant regional variations.
+National measures of market balance continue to mask significant regional variations.
 The number of months of inventory has swollen far beyond long-term averages in Prairie provinces and Newfoundland & Labrador, giving homebuyers ample choice in these regions.
-By contrast, the measure is running well below long-term averages in Ontario, Quebec and Maritime provinces, resulting in increased competition among buyers for listings and fertile ground for price gains.
-Meanwhile, the measure is well centred in balanced market territory in the Lower Mainland of British Columbia, making it likely that prices there will stabilize.
+By contrast, the measure is running well

-A comparison of home prices to year-ago levels yields considerable variations across the country, with declines in western Canada and price gains in eastern Canada.
+Comparing home prices to year-ago levels yields considerable variations across the country, with mostly declines in western Canada and mostly price gains in eastern Canada.

-Prairie markets posted modest price declines, while y-o-y price growth has re-accelerated ahead of overall consumer price inflation across most of the GGH.
-Meanwhile, price growth has continued uninterrupted for the last few years in Ottawa, Montreal and Moncton.
+In Ontario, price growth has re-accelerated well ahead of overall consumer price inflation across most of the GGH.
+Meanwhile, price growth in recent years has continued uninterrupted in Ottawa, Montreal and Moncton.

 The MLS® HPI provides the best way to gauge price trends, because averages are strongly distorted by changes in the mix of sales activity from one month to the next.